Travelogue Chile 2003

 After visiting the mine I continued to San Pedro, a pure tourist center in the Atacama dessert.
 As the region itself is incredible beautiful San Pedro is a must and you have to stand the significantly higher prices and the masses of tourists (though I went there in low season!).

 For the next morning I had scheduled horse riding and we went to Valle de la muerte (Death Valley).
 A part of the guides here say that the valley used to be called Valle del Martes (Mars valley) corresponding to the Moon Valley and the reddish rock formations.
 But some Spanish learning tourists mixed it up and finally the new name was commonly accepted.
-The guides in favour of this version say that the other guides desperately try to find explanations for the death-name by inventing stories of dying animals that were transported through the desert to the mines.
-The other guides deny this totally and argue that the first pictures of the mars surface have reached earth only recently and so nobody knew how mars looks like when the valley got its name.
+The guides in favour of this version say that the other guides desperately try to find explanations for the death-name by inventing stories of dying animals which were transported through the desert to the mines.
+The other guides deny this totally and argue that the first pictures of the mars surface have reached earth only recently and therefore nobody knew how mars looks when the valley got its name.
 They seem to treat this topic quite sincere.

-This day I learned something this day: There are at least two different stiles of riding.
-What I had quite successfully practiced in Tupiza was the English Stile.
-There is another, the Western American Stile using a different kind of saddle.
-Trying to ride the English Stile on an American saddle I learned the difference the hard way as some quite sensitive parts of my body got hurt a bit … I guess I prefer the English Stile and will try to practice it soon.
+I learned something this day: There are at least two different styles of riding.
+What I had quite successfully practiced in Tupiza was the English style.
+There is another, the Western American style using a different kind of saddle.
+Trying to ride the English style on an American saddle I learned the difference the hard way as some quite sensitive parts of my body got hurt a bit … I guess I prefer the English style and will try to practice it soon.

 Anyway the landscape was gorgeous, rocks and sand dunes and I felt like Lawrence of Arabia.
 At least kind of.
 What I saw only increased my desire to visit a real sand dessert as soon as possible.
 In the afternoon I was so tired that I couldn’t do anything.

 On the way back we visited a little nomads’ village with a very nice little church.
-And they showed us a strange plant I had seen before but always considered as a moss covered stone because that’s the way it looks and it is as hard.
+And they showed us a strange plant I had seen before but always considered as a moss covered stone because that’s the way it looks and feels.
 But it is a plant, the Yareta that only grows one centimeter a year and burns so well that it got nearly extinct as they used it to melt the ore in the mines.